BenSchr/Bikesharing-Geoanalysis/README.md

 </br></br><img src="./images/graphbikes.png" width="500" height=auto />

-The function **heatfromdoc()** creates a heatmap with timeseries, the stepwidth is set to an hour but you can change the stepwidth by adjusting the cnt (6=1h, 12=2h) inside the function.
+The function **heatfromdoc()** creates a heatmap with timeseries, the stepwidth is set to an hour.
+You can change the stepwidth by adjusting the cnt (6=1h, 12=2h) inside the function.
 Check also the [index.html](index.html) for the interactive map.

 `ps.heatfromdoc(routes)`